Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 <br>
 The architecture of the DeepHit model is similar to the conventional multi-task learning architecture of hard parameter sharing, but has two main differences.
 DeepHit provides a residual connection between the original covariates and the input of the cause-specific sub-networks.
 This means that the input of the cause-specific sub-networks is not only the output of the preceded shared sub-network but also the original covariates.
 These additional input allows the cause-specific sub-network to better learn the non-common representation of the multiple causes.
 <br>
 The other difference refers to the final output of the model.
 DeepHit uses one single softmax output layer so that the model can learn the joint distribution of the competing events instead of their marginal distribution.
-Thus the output of the DeepHit model is a vector *y* for every subject in the dataset giving the probabilities that the subject with covariates *x* will experience the event *k* for every timestamp *t* within the observation time.
+Thus the output of the DeepHit model is a vector $y$ for every subject in the dataset giving the probabilities that the subject with covariates $x$ will experience the event $k$ for every timestamp $t$ within the observation time.
 The probabilities of one subject sum up to 1.
 <br>
 <br>
 <img align="center"